 This article explains the eligibility requirements for asylum green cards and shows you the step-by-step process to apply.

-An asylum seeker is anyone who entered the U.S., either by legal or illegal means, because they were fleeing targeted violence and fear of persecution in their home country.
-This violence and fear must be due to the fact that they are a member of a particular social group or having a specific political opinion.
-Under U.S. immigration law, asylum-seekers can apply for a Green Card through adjustment of status one year after receiving their asylum grant.
+An asylum seeker is anyone who entered the U.S. because they were fleeing targeted violence and fear of persecution in their home country.
+They may be documented or undocumented.
+This violence and fear must be due to the fact that they are a member of a particular social group or have a specific political opinion.
+Under U.S. immigration law, asylum-seekers can apply for a green card through adjustment of status one year after receiving their asylum grant.

 - You must have been physically present in the United States for at least one year.

 - You must continue to meet the definition of a refugee.

 - You must not have resettled in any other country.

 The rest of this section explains each of these asylum green card eligibility conditions in depth.